9 government policies for stimulating the economy

 Reducing tax rates

-Require unemployed workers to volunteer
+Encouraging the unemployed to volunteer

 “Ease of doing business”

-Immigration & Talent Attraction
+Immigration & talent attraction

-Conclusion – Manging policies for economic growth
+Conclusion – The management of policies for economic growth

 Comments are closed.